PILD: Physics-Informed Learning via Diffusion: Methodology

 \subsection{Physics-Informed Diffusion Training Framework}

 Our method assumes access to training data sampled either from simulators or real-world measurements.
-This assumption is fundamental: if training data contain substantial errors or fundamentally violate the objective physical laws, the resulting data distribution will inherently fail to satisfy physical constraints, thereby misleading the learning process.
-In practice, while data collected from real-world systems may contain noise or outliers, they generally conform to correct physical principles in a probabilistic sense (e.g., Newtonian mechanics), rendering it suitable for physics-informed learning.
+This assumption is fundamental: if training data contain substantial errors or fundamentally violate the objective physical laws, the resulting data distribution will fail to reflect the desired physics, thereby misleading the learning process.
+In practice, although real-world measurements may contain noise or outliers, they generally conform to the correct physical principles in a probabilistic sense, making them suitable for physics-informed learning.
 Consequently, system identification lies outside the scope of this work.